 All 4 Galaxy S10 models (S10, S10e, S10+, and S1o 5G) support the wireless PowerShare.

-Samsung did not give up their efforts in Bixby in Galaxy S10.
+Samsung did not give up its efforts in Bixby in Galaxy S10.

 All 4 Galaxy S10 models still have a dedicated Bixby button.
 And it is even harder (almost impossible) to totally disable Bixby in Galaxy S10.